 On average, the length of alcohol detox is between five and seven days.
 The worst withdrawal symptoms usually start within eight hours of a person’s last drink.
 The symptoms peak around the third day of detox, and most people complete detox within a week.

 After detox, you should begin alcohol counseling.
 Detox helps you overcome withdrawal, but counseling and therapy help you overcome underlying causes of addiction.
-After you complete detox and you progress through rehab, you’ll begin to experience the benefits of sobriety.
+After you complete detox and you progress through rehab, you’ll begin to experience the benefits of quitting alcohol.